josh-lauer/rack-instrumentation-ruby/README.md

 # rack-instrumentation

 Open Tracing instrumentation for [rack](https://github.com/rack/rack).
-By default it starts a new span for every request and follows the open tracing tagging [semantic conventions](https://opentracing.io/specification/conventions)
+By default it starts a new span for every request and follows the open tracing tagging [semantic conventions](https://opentracing.io/specification/conventions).
+This is inspired by the [rack-tracer](https://github.com/opentracing-contrib/ruby-rack-tracer) gem, and sections of the code here are taken from there.

 ## Installation